adamahrens/GetSwifty/README.md

 Combine is a reactive framework.
 A `Publisher` emits events over time to all `Subscribers` that are listening for it.

 Use `compactMap` to publish only non-nil.
 Great for when mapping data from the response to a decodable object

+Use `Publishers.zip` when waiting for multiple requests to complete before updating the main thread with the data.
+Such as fetching an image and mp3 file.

+Use `flatMap` to chain requests and establish dependencies

+Combine has it's own error operators.
+Can also use the `retry` operator to allow calling a request again if it errors.

+We can use `tryMap` and then `throw` our custom errors.
+Then we can `mapError` to our custom error enum

+### Authentication and Cookies

+AppDelegate has receive authentication challenge if the method is implemented .
+Otherwise it can go to the URLSession challenge delegate method.
+It's of type `URLAuthenticationChallenge`

+`Application Transport Security` for helping secure your connection to the server.
+Built in since El Capitan.

+Cookies are automatically stored in the shared cookie store.
+Can get the `HTTPCookie` from the `HTTPResponse`

+Use `HTTPCookieStorage` for deleting and storing cookies